-The risk taxonomy organizes and visualizes the most material risk types applicable to the Group and is intended to ensure adequate risk identification and ownership across the Group.
-The risk types cover both financial and non-financial risks, and roles and responsibilities are defined for each identified risk type to ensure continued risk assessment and monitoring.
+The risk taxonomy organizes and visualizes the most material risk types applicable to the Group and is intended to ensure effective risk identification and ownership across the Group.
+The risk types cover aggregate, financial and non-financial risks.
 The taxonomy is reviewed on an annual basis to ensure its relevance.